 Time in the playground is as important as time in the classroom.
 Kids who are given the chance to run, jump and play freely during the school day concentrate better and achieve more.
 Peer relationships are stronger and behaviour is improved.
-This project aims to make sure that everyone understands this.
+This project aimed to make sure that everyone understands this.

 Download these resources:

-A 'play kitemark' will be developed and awarded to schools with excellent play offers and an understanding of its importance.
 The project will also contribute to participating schools' progress in attaining Healthy Schools London awards.

 Our ultimate aim is that playtime will become recognised as of equal importance to classroom time in the school day and beyond it.
-If you are involved with a school in either Enfield or Waltham Forest that you would like to benefit in this project, please contact Paul Hocker via email@example.com

 Thanks to investment from The Mercers' Company, schools participated in this project free of charge.